-Within less than four years, Osteria Langhe has found its way into the hearts of Chicago’s food and wine lovers.
+Within less than five years, Osteria Langhe has found its way into the hearts of Chicago’s food and wine lovers.
 It has a precise identity and a focused, solid menu.
 It’s one of those restaurants where you go happily, certain you’ll feel comfortable and it’s the perfect place to enjoy a bottle of real, territorial wine, whether it’s a Carema or a Grignolino, a Barbera or a great Barolo from a memorable vintage.
 The wine list gots character and fair prices.
-We still remember risotto cooked to just the right texture, well-made ravioli al plin and a comforting panna cotta.
+We still remember risotto cooked to just the right texture, well-made ravioli al plin, vitello tonnato, tajarin and a comforting panna cotta.
 For us, this is one of best traditional Italian place in the city.
 Recently, Aldo and Cameron opened up a second restaurant in Bucktown.
-Animale is a more casual Italian dining place, with a centered focus on street food recipes.
+Langhe Market is a more casual Italian dining place, with a centered focus on street food recipes.